 It is easier to stick to your plan when you eat in.
 But we all have to (and love to) eat out and order in every now and then.
 If you need to eat out, be prepared by identifying 2-3 restaurants that have plan-friendly food in your area.

 When we make lifestyle changes, challenges are inevitable.
 When going through your plan you'll likely encounter obstacles, and to help you through them, ask yourself now, "What will I do when I encounter <insert said challenge>?".

 "If-then" planning is an excellent way to preempt obstacles and solve problems early on before you encounter them.

 Here are some examples of what this might look like:

-- If I get busy and realize I haven't eaten in hours and now I'm starving, then I will make sure to have some healthy, satisfying snacks available to keep me sustained and focused until I have time to get a meal together.
+- If I'm heading out to run errands all morning, then I will make sure to have some healthy, satisfying snacks available to keep me sustained and focused until I have time to get a meal together.

 - If I'm feeling stressed or overwhelmed, then I will go for a quick walk to clear my head before opening the fridge for comfort.

 What strategies do you think will work best for you?